aridjayarecipes/cutesrecipes.web.app/content/post/2596-easiest-way-to-prepare-favorite-kris-sauerkraut-hot-dogs-and-amp-potatoes.md

 - "2 packs hot dogs"
 recipeinstructions:
 - "Peel and cut potato like for potato salad.
 Par boil them.
 Want them done but not mushy.
 Rinse under cold water.
 You want to stop the cooking process."
 - "In a large pan sauté onion in 1/2 stick of butter.
 Then add sauerkraut to it with 2 sticks of butter.
-A lot of pepper & garlic powder.
-Cover & cook on medium heat.
+A lot of pepper &amp; garlic powder.
+Cover &amp; cook on medium heat.
 Flip it."
 - "Cook hot dogs in a separate pan and toast very well."
-- "Add dogs & potatoes to sauerkraut"
+- "Add dogs &amp; potatoes to sauerkraut"
 categories:
 - Recipe
 tags: